SystemJargon/filters/README.md

 Lists are to be used with something alike Pi-Hole, AdGuard, AdGuardHome or similar.
 These lists may also work in browser based adblockers, but would need to interpret adblock/hosts formats.

-I provide adblock and hosts formats currently.
-I can make lists in other formats on request if you create an issue (request).

-Info about formats using [Pi-Hole](https://pi-hole.net/blog/2023/03/22/pi-hole-ftl-v5-22-web-v5-19-and-core-v5-16-1-released#page-content) [Adblock](https://easylist.to/) and [AdGuard](https://adguard.com/kb/general/ad-filtering/create-own-filters/)

 This Repo is scheduled to automatically update (and it's lists) on a schedule regularly.

 Leaving a :star: is much appreciated